ivanneedvodka/ANM_Lab1/README.md

 To install Andrift, follow these steps:

 1. Ensure you have Go installed on your machine.
-2. Clone the Andrift repository: `git clone https://github.com/username/andrift.git`.
+2. Clone the Andrift repository: `git clone https://github.com/ivanneedvodka/ANM_Lab1`.
-3. Navigate to the project directory: `cd andrift`.
+3. Navigate to the project directory: `cd ANM_Lab1/andrift`.
 4. Build the application: `go build`.
 5. Run Andrift: `./andrift`.